gudiseva/stackedit/Hive Interview QA.md

     end
 ```

-Q. Difference between managed and external tables?
+> Q. Difference between managed and external tables?

-Yeh its like if you want multiple tool and multiple users to operate on your data at the same time than create an external table
+If you want multiple tools and multiple users to operate on your data at the same time than create an external table
 As all the data ultimately stored on files on hdfs
 Another difference:-
 When you drop an internal table, it drops the data, and it also drops the metadata.